 - Developing predictive models with R, including decision trees, support vector machines and ensemble methods

 - Visualization: Exploratory Data Analysis (EDA), and tools that persuade

-- Evaluating predictive models, including viewing lift curves, variable importance and avoiding overfitting
+- Evaluating predictive models, including viewing lift curves, characterizing overfitting and other topics as time allows.

 Hardware: Bring Your Own Laptop

 Each workshop participant is required to bring their own laptop running Windows or OS X. The software used during this training program, R, is free and readily available for download.

 Attendees receive an electronic copy of the course materials and related R code at the conclusion of the workshop.